bird-house/birdhousebuilder.recipe.pywps/README.rst

 **loglevel**
    Logging level for ``PyWPS``.
 Default: ``WARN``

-**maxoperations**
+**parallelprocesses**
-   Maximum number of parallel WPS operations.
+   Maximum number of parallel running processes.
+   The effective number of parallel running processes is limited by the number of cores in the hosting machine.
+Default: 2

+**maxprocesses**
+   Maximum number of processes which are accepted in the queue.
 Default: 30

 **maxrequestsize**
    Maximal request size accepted in WPS process.
 Default: 30mb